Work with the Centre for Enzyme Innovation

 Develop enzyme-enabled technologies with us.
 Commission scalable projects that can span all four areas of the CEI research and innovation pipeline.

 Three to four year early-stage projects that evaluate high-risk high-reward enzyme-enabled technology concepts.
-We are able to offer 50% match-funding for relevant projects.
+We are able to offer up to 50% match-funding for relevant projects.

 Research project with an MRes or sponsored MRes

 Nine month projects focused on developing proof-of-concepts that catalyse further collaborative projects.

 Eight week funded projects, ideal for evaluating concepts.

 A twelve to thirty-six month UK government funded scheme that enables us to provide you with a graduate that help’s your business innovate and grow.

 Knowledge Transfer/Exchange secondments